 In a nutshell, the shoe acts as a real time physio stats tool.
 If that sounds pretty intricate, creating app that flawlessly executes this functionality is no less intricate.

-Now, let’s say Nike wants to build a Native app for this new innovation.
+Now, let’s say Nike wants to build a Native App for this concept.

 Let’s say there are about 20 million users of this new Nike+ Training shoes.